SfundoMhlungu/md-support-for-non-blogs/README.md

 pnpm run build
 ```

-Load the extension(build/dist) in a browser
+Load the extension(build/dist) in a browser.